chengggit/YouTube-Music-Dynamic-Theme/README.md

 - Smooth, configurable animations that can be adjusted or disabled

 Toggleable player enhancements:

 - Centered player controls
 - Increment skip buttons

+**Note**: The animations may affect performance and can be disabled in the settings.

 ## Installation

 First install [Better Lyrics Extension For Youtube Music](https://better-lyrics.boidu.dev/).
 Once the extension is installed, you can choose one of the following methods to install the themes:

+**Known Limitations**

+- Background transitions don’t work in Firefox yet.
+- The search box background blur does not work in Chromium-based browsers.

 #### Installation Methods:

-Method 1: Manual Install

-1. Download and import the [Better Lyrics Port.css](/Better%20Lyrics%20Port.css) in the Better Lyrics theme section.

-- Or copy the content of the file and paste it directly into the Better Lyrics theme section.

-Dynamic Background is now a built-in theme.
-Use the latest Better Lyrics version for updates.

-> Note: Methods below is for [Dynamic Background V3.0.0](/style.rics) and require Better Lyrics V2.2.0 Canary (pre-release) or later.
-To install the Better Lyrics pre-release, follow the instructions in [this guide](https://github.com/better-lyrics/better-lyrics?tab=readme-ov-file#manual-installation).

-Method 2: Install from the Theme Marketplace
+Method 1: Install from the Theme Marketplace **(Recommended)**

 1. Open the Better Lyrics extension and go to the Themes section.
 2. Open the Theme Marketplace and search for “Dynamic Background”.
 3. Click Install.
 4. After installing, go back to Themes, open Installed Themes, and click Apply.

----

-Method 3: Install using the repository link
+Method 2: Install using the repository link

 1. Copy the repository link.
 2. Open the Theme Marketplace, then click Install from URL (or press U on your keyboard).